ivadomed/ivadomed/docs/source/usage.rst

     ``--segment``: segment a entire dataset using a trained model.
 Note that you may only specify one command flag at a time.

-Note that the command CLI flag is optional and can be specified instead via the config file (see :ref:`configuration_file:Configuration File` ).
+Note that the command CLI flag is optional and can be specified instead via the configuration file (see :ref:`configuration_file:Configuration File` ).
-If not set via CLI, then you MUST specify this field in the config file.
+If not set via CLI, then you MUST specify this field in the configuration file.

 ``config_file.json`` is a configuration file, which parameters are described in the :ref:`configuration_file:Configuration File`.
 This flag is *required*.